Huangqianglong/Utils/README.md

-modify by master2
+modify by master2 // add by reset --soft  & add msg

-change by masyer2--> 1
+xxxxx /change by reset --soft and modify

-git 提交 地点2 第一次1提交
+git reset --sort 提交修改